incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 "decent place i guess" → [your turn]
 ```

-> this is called few-shot prompting. backed by the original GPT-3 paper (Brown et al., 2020). works on every major model.

-## RULE 4: Ask it to think step by step
+# RULE 4: Ask it to think step by step

 sounds dumb. works incredibly well.